chetanpisal/AWS_Machine_Learning_Speciality/Amazon_Kinesis.md

 Storage and Analyzation - _S3, DynamoDB, RedShift, BI tools_

-When should you useKinesis Data Streams?
+When should you use Kinesis Data Streams?
 • Needs to be processed by consumers.• Real time analytics.• Feed into other services in real time.• Some action needs to occur on your data.• Storing data is optional.• Data retention is important.

 Kinesis Data Streams - Use Cases• Process and evaluate logs immediatelyExample: Analyze system and application logs continuously and process within seconds.• Real-time data analyticsExample: Run real-time analytics on click stream data and process it within seconds.